 Soil: A typical cactus mix is perfect.
-Some references say these plants can handle a slightly more fertile soil than other types of cactus, but it's never a bad idea to err on the side of caution.
+Some references say these plants can handle a slightly more fertile soil than other cacti, but it's never a bad idea to err on the side of caution.

 Echinocereus can be propagated either through offsets or by seed.
 To take an offset, remove the small plantlet, then let dry until a callus forms on the cut.
 Carefully plant the cutting in cactus soil and keep warm and just barely moist under new growth emerges.
 These plants can also be reproduced from seed.
 Plant the seeds in a shallow mix and keep them warm and slightly damp.
 Germination takes place in about two weeks.

 Echinocereus are slow-growing cacti that should only need repotting every other year or so.
 You can prolong the time to repotting by removing plantlets and potting them up in their own pots.
 When repotting a cactus, carefully remove it from its pot and knock away any clumped soil.
 These plants tend to be shallow-rooted with weak root systems, so take care not to damage their roots.

 If you can successfully grow other globular cactus, you can most likely grow Echinocereus well.
 One of the key factors in success with these cacti is avoiding any hint of wet soil.
 Because their root systems are weak, they are especially prone to root rot, which will eventually kill your plant.
-Otherwise, they thrive on a program of intense bright light, slight water, and a steady diet of light fertilizer.
+Otherwise, they thrive on a program of intense bright light, little water, and a steady diet of light fertilizer.
 Echinocereus is vulnerable to mealybugs and aphids.